Plugin Configuration

 However, plugins running in this mode do not have access to the user session due to Windows permission restrictions.

-On the other hand, a plugin running in UserSession mode will start only when the MoBro application is running.
+A plugin running in UserSession mode will start only when the MoBro application is running.
 The

 plugin is executed by the MoBro application itself, providing it access to the user session.
 This is required in cases